magadan/Unity-NDI-to-WebRTC/README.md

 To work you will need:

+1 - A GPU Nvidia or AMD
-A Cloud Linux Server/VPS Server to run the WebServer part of this project hosted in: https://github.com/magadan/Unity-NDI-to-WebRTC-WebServer
+2 - A Cloud Linux Server/VPS Server to run the WebServer part of this project hosted in: https://github.com/magadan/Unity-NDI-to-WebRTC-WebServer

 # Running the Project: #